hitext/hitext/README.md

 Below, `[` `)` indicate half‑open intervals `[start, end)`.
 Layers are labeled A, B, C in order of `addLayer()` (A added first).
 Longer ranges open first when they share the same start.

 **Understanding segments:** When ranges overlap, they are split into segments at interruption points.
-Each segment gets its own `open`, `content`, and `close` hook calls with segment-specific boundaries in `context.start` and `context.end`.
+Each segment gets its own `open`, `wrap`, and `close` hook calls with segment-specific boundaries in `context.start` and `context.end`.
 The original range boundaries remain accessible via `context.range.start` and `context.range.end`.

 1. Simple nesting (no overlap, no segments)